forgetfulskybro/Mod-Manager/Tkinter Manager/README.md

 **[Requests]**
 This is a python library that allows the script to check for mod updates.
 This library is not included in the script, so it must be installed manually.
 To install it, run the following command in your terminal: `pip install requests`

-**[Tkinker]**
+**[Tkinter]**
 This is a python library that allows the script to run.
 This library is not included in the script, so it must be installed manually.
-To install it, run the following command in your terminal: `pip install tkinker`
+To install it, run the following command in your terminal: `pip install tkinter`

 **[Aiohttp]**
 This is a python library that allows the script to check for mod updates.
 This library is not included in the script, so it must be installed manually.
 To install it, run the following command in your terminal: `pip install aiohttp`